devben-io/docker-vdi/README.md

 # Docker VDI (Virtual Desktop Instance)
-Ubuntu Desktop 16.04 (xfce) Dockerfile with NoMachine remote access and firefox, libreoffice and tor-browser & more
+Ubuntu Desktop 18.04 (xfce) Dockerfile with NoMachine remote access and firefox, chromium & more

 # How to run
 ## with docker-compose